Destination comparison

 🇯🇵 Kyoto

-Pick Kyoto if you want temples, history and festivals with big-city energy and food — it scores highest May–Jun and Sep and peaks in May (69).
+Pick Kyoto if you want temples, history and festivals with big-city energy and food — it leads in May–Jun and Sep and peaks in May (69).

 Kyoto full guide →